As of: 19 June 2026 · Reading time: 4 min

 - Maximum control: You have full control over the development process and priorities.

-- Direct communication: Short communication channels facilitate coordination and promote agile cooperation.
+- Direct communication: Short communication channels help coordination and promote agile cooperation.

 - Start corporate culture: The team strongly identifies with the company and products, which can lead to a high level of commitment.